 Queensland is a great place to live, and it’s best enjoyed with family and friends, not in a hospital bed.
 Follow our guide to enjoying Queensland safely wherever you are in the state.

 Queensland is the skin cancer capital of the world, and that’s no badge to wear with pride.
 The best way to prevent skin cancers like melanoma that are caused by sun damage is to follow the Cancer Council’s five recommended sun protection measures: Slip, Slop, Slap, Seek and Slide.

-Whenever you’re out and about this summer (even on cloudy days), slip on a shirt with long sleeves, slop on broad spectrum SPF30 or higher sunscreen, slap on a broad brimmed hat, seek shade when possible and slide on some sunnies to protect your eyes.
+Whenever you’re out and about (even on cloudy days), slip on a shirt with long sleeves, slop on broad spectrum SPF30 or higher sunscreen, slap on a broad brimmed hat, seek shade when possible and slide on some sunnies to protect your eyes.

 Food between 5 and 60°Celcius sits in the ‘temperature danger zone’.
 At these temperatures, bacteria can multiply, which can make you sick if you eat them.
 Keep bacteria from growing by making sure cold food stays below 5°Celcius and hot food is above 60°Celcius.